Betty (Adventure Time): Production

 "Betty" was written and storyboarded by Ako Castuera and Jesse Moynihan, from a story by Kent Osborne, series creator Pendleton Ward, Jack Pendarvis, showrunner Adam Muto, and Moynihan.
 Art direction was handled by Nick Jennings, whereas supervising direction was handled by both Nate Cash and Muto.
-The plot and content of the episode was "highly anticipated" by the fans, according to Moynihan, as an episode centered on Betty had been promised by the crew at San Diego Comic-Con International in 2012.
+The plot and content of the episode was "highly anticipated" by the fans, according to Moynihan, as an episode centered on Betty had been promised by the crew at San Diego Comic-Con in 2012.
 Moynihan was inspired to create the original premise for the story after following up on the secret wizard society thread that had been referenced in "Reign of Gunters" and "Wizards Only, Fools".
 In time, Moynihan developed a story idea that worked in the society as well as Simon's return.
 This pitch was submitted as an outline to the show's writers, who in turn worked with Moynihan and rewrote it to produce the final episode.
 Moynihan had originally wanted "Betty" to be a double episode so as to fit in all of the relevant plot information in a timely manner.
 However, because the season already had another double episode in the works, Moynihan and Castuera were forced to "fit all [the story] into one bullet."
 Moynihan later noted that his personal intention for the episode was to "convey the idea that for Simon, death was preferable to life as Ice King, but that love and sacrifice to another person could provide hope for a future."

 "Betty" stars comedian and Girls creator Lena Dunham as Betty.
 Dunham and Adventure Time head writer Kent Osborne were Facebook friends, and knew each other from the independent film scene.
 When the crew approached her, she was excited and interested because she had a goddaughter who was a fan.
 She recorded her lines while she was working on Girls in New York.
 (Starting with the ninth-season miniseries Elements, the role of Betty was taken over by Felicia Day.)
 The episode also marks the return of several guest stars, namely Miguel Ferrer (who reprises his role as Death), Steve Agee (who reprises his role as Ash), Duncan Trussell (who reprises his role as Ron James), and Maurice LaMarche (who reprises his role as the Grand Master Wizard.
 LaMarche also voices Belle Noche in this episode.
 Huntress Wizard, a character popular with the Adventure Time fanbase, was originally supposed to be featured in the episode.
 Because "Betty" was already "jam packed", everything "non-essential" had to be cut out of the storyboard, which left Moynihan "heartbroken".
 He later used the "deleted scene" as the inspiration for the episode's promotional artwork.